mykle1/MMM-BMW-CC/README.md

     config: {
         apiKey: "Your FREE api key", // Get at https://www.climacell.co/weather-api/pricing/
         ownTitle: "Current Conditions",
-        tempUnits: "us", // us = F or si = C
+        tempUnits: "imperial", // imperial or metric
         lat: '43.574794', // Your latitude
         lon: '-77.112454', // Your longitude
         css: "2", // 1-6
-        playSounds: "no",
+        playSounds: "no", // Temporarily disabled!!!
         useHeader: false, // true if you want a header
         header: "Your header",
         maxWidth: "100%",